 Variety reported in November 2019 — more than a month before Season 1 even hit the platform — that The Witcher had received a pre-emptive Season 2 renewal.
 That’s always a strong indication that Netflix has a lot of confidence in the series, and it’s with good reason.

 Henry Cavill thanked fans for their support in a January 10, 2020 Instagram post and confirmed they were already working on Season 2.
 Production was halted in mid-March due to the coronavirus and didn't resume until mid-August.
-As of late September, production remains ongoing.
+Filming officially wrapped on April 2, 2021.

 When is The Witcher Season 2 release date?